nrwl/nx/docs/shared/core-features/distribute-task-execution.md

 Distributed task execution can work on any CI provider.
 You are responsible for launching jobs in your CI system.
 Nx Cloud then coordinates the way those jobs work together.
 There are two different kinds of jobs that you'll need to create in your CI system.
-If you would like Nx Cloud to dynamically provision agents for you, check out [Nx Cloud Workflows](/ci/features/nx-cloud-workflows)
+If you would like Nx Cloud to dynamically provision agents for you, check out [Nx Agents](/ci/features/nx-agents)

 1. Main job that controls what is going to be executed
 2. Multiple agent jobs that actually execute the tasks